IoAg/360_em_algorithms/README.md

 which describe the field of view of the used headset.
 Apart from the default metadata *width_px, height_px, distance_mm, width_mm, height_mm* we also use the extra metadata *fov_width_px, fov_width_deg, fov_height_px, fov_height_deg* that describe the headset properties.

+The "@attribute" *x* and *y* represent the gaze coordinates in the equirectangular space (i.e. the head and eye position together).
+The *x_head* and *y_head* attributes represent head coordinates in the equirectangular space.
+The *angle_deg_head* attribute is equivalent to the roll principal axis.

-### 2.1.
-ARFF example
+### 2.1 ARFF Example

 ```
 @RELATION gaze_360